obniz/obniz/doc/i2c.md

 > from obniz.js 1.14.0

-Setting i2c bus error handling callback.
+It sets a function to receive error when i2c bus error occurs.
-By setting a function, obniz.error will be never called.
+By setting a function, obniz.error will never be called.

 ```Javascript
 // Javascript Example